Rowen: Adaptive Retrieval-Augmented Generation for Hallucination Mitigation in LLMs: Methodology

 \subsection{Stage 1: Generating Initial Answer}

 To maximize the exploitation of the parametric knowledge in LLMs, we initially employ their Chain-of-Thought (CoT) reasoning to generate a preliminary response.
-This process involves: critically assessing the validity of the information in the input query $\boldsymbol{x}$ and prioritizing accuracy and fact-checking for answer elaboration, detailed in Appendix~\ref{sec:prompt} Table~\ref{tab:cot_prompt}.
-After generating the CoT thought $\boldsymbol{t}$, we ask the model $\mathcal{M}$ to provide a concise answer $\boldsymbol{r}_0$ for the input query $\boldsymbol{x}$.
-The answer $\boldsymbol{r}_0$ will serve as the final response to the input query $\boldsymbol{x}$ if our detection module ensures it is free from hallucinations.
+This process involves: critically assessing the validity of the information in the input query $\boldsymbol{x}_0$ and prioritizing accuracy and fact-checking for answer elaboration, detailed in Table~\ref{tab:cot_prompt}.
+After generating the CoT thought $\boldsymbol{t}_0$, we ask $\mathcal{M}$ to provide a concise answer $\boldsymbol{r}_0$ for the input query $\boldsymbol{x}_0$.
+Our aim is to ensure high-quality responses are generated from the outset.
+The answer $\boldsymbol{r}_0$ is finalized as the ultimate response to the input query $\boldsymbol{x}_0$ after our detection module ensures it is free from hallucinations.